Niece Waidhofer Flaunts Pert Derriere In A Tiny Plaid Skirt While Reminiscing About High School

-Niece Waidhofer flaunted her bombshell curves in another sizzling update that was added to her Instagram feed.
-The model and social media influencer wowed in the January 11 update, which saw her in a skimpy ensemble.
+Niece Waidhofer flaunted her bombshell curves in another sizzling update that was added to her Instagram feed on January 11.

-The photo captured Niece posing with her figure turned in profile.
-In place of a geotag, Niece shared that she was “sorry.”
-In her caption, the social media influencer gave a lengthy explanation of her high school uniform and its restrictions.
+Niece was captured posing with her figure turned in profile.
 She stood with her body turned in profile, popping her booty back to accentuate her curves.
-Niece looked over her shoulder with a slight smile and alluring stare while showing off her amazing figure in a skimpy outfit.
+Niece looked over her shoulder with a slight smile and alluring stare while showing off her amazing physique in a skimpy outfit.

-On her upper half, she opted for a silky black bra that was tight on her body.
+On her upper half, she rocked a silky black bra that was tight on her body.
 It had thin straps and a pair of tiny cups that showed off her ample bust.
 The scanty look also allowed Niece to show off her trim arms.
 To up the ante even further, the bra appeared to have an underwire bottom that enhanced her cleavage even further.
 She also wore a plaid tie in the middle of her chest, and it fell midway down her front side.

-Niece wore her long, dark locks with a side part, adding loose waves to her mane’s body, and her hair spilled messily over her shoulder and back, nearly grazing the top of her booty.
+In place of an actual geotag, the model shared that she was "sorry" for her skimpy ensemble.
+In her caption, the social media influencer gave a lengthy explanation of her high school uniform and its restrictions.

-Fans have not been shy about showering the upload with love, and it’s already earned more than 16,000 likes and 280-plus comments from her followers.
-Most Instagrammers commented on the model’s amazing figure while a few more used emoji instead of words.
+Fans have not been shy about showering the upload with love, and it's already earned more than 16,000 likes and 280-plus comments from her followers.
+Most Instagram users commented on the model's amazing figure while a few more used emoji instead of words.

 "That looks so dang good beautiful," one follower wrote, adding a series of hearts.

-“Wow so beautiful and sexy.
-Your rump is perfect,” a second social media user wrote.
+"Wow so beautiful and sexy.
+Your rump is perfect," a second social media user added.

 "Stunningly beautiful and funny.
 So happy I have been a fan of you for almost a year and half," a third fan commented.